ClementTsang/bottom/.github/pull_request_template.md

 _If relevant, please state how this was tested.
 All changes **must** be tested to work:_

-_Furthermore, mark which platforms this change was tested on.
-All platforms directly affected by the change **must** be tested_
+_Please also indicate which platforms were tested.
+All platforms directly affected by the change **must** be tested:_

 - [ ] _Windows_
 - [ ] _macOS_